Professor Kristin Skare Orgeret heads the MEKK research group together with Professor Roy Krøvel.

 Anders Graver Knudsen is Assistand Professor at Faculty of Social Sciences, Department of Journalism and Media Studies.
 He has done research on transnational orientations in a global media landscape: Youth, media, war and conflict, and has also contributed to publications on coverage of Afghanistan.

-Bjørn Westlie is Associate Professor at the Department of Journalism and Media Studies, Oslo and Akershus University College.
+Bjørn Westlie is Associate Professor at the Department of Journalism and Media Studies, Oslo Metropolitian University.
 He is former journalist with 30 years experience in newspapers as Klassekampen, Folkevett, Liv, helse og sosialmagasin, and Dagens Næringsliv.
 His main focus as a researcher and historian are the untold aspects of Second World War, investigating how basic structures of patriotic storytelling have influenced how the story about Second World War in Norway has been told during the war, and after.
-Bjørn has written four books with this topic in mind: Reaching a Settlement in the Shadows of Holocaust (2002), My Father´ War (Brageprisen, 2008), Hitler´ Norwegian Messengers (2011), and The Prisoners that Vanished.
+Bjørn has written four books with this topic in mind: Reaching a Settlement in the Shadows of Holocaust (2002), My Father´s War (Brageprisen, 2008), Hitler´s Norwegian Messengers (2011), and The Prisoners that Vanished.
 NSB and the Slaveworkers on Nordlandsbanen (2015).

-Heidi Røsok-Dahl is an Associate Professor at Department of Journalism and Media Studies Oslo and Akershus University College of Applied Sciences (HiOA).
+Heidi Røsok-Dahl is an Associate Professor at Department of Journalism and Media Studies at Oslo Metropolitian University.
 She has worked as a journalist for 20 years, in NTB, TV 2, Nettavisen and Sarpsborg Arbeiderblad, in addition to extensive freelance work.
 Heidi holds a Master’s degree in Journalism from HiOA (2015).
 She is also on the Norwegian board of IAWRT (International Association for Women in Radio and TV).

 Trond Idås is a PhD Fellow at Åbo Akademi University, Finland, and a special advisor on safety, trauma and working environment for the Norwegian Union of Journalists (NUJ).
 His research focus is on posttraumatic stress and posttraumatic stress related to safety, threats and hate speech.
 He has been working on these topics for NUJ, UNESCO and the Council of Europe.
 He is teaching and giving training in safety and trauma at several schools of journalism and conferences/seminars for professional journalists.
 He is a former news journalist.

-Anja Aaheim Naper is a PhD Candidate at the Department of Journalism and Media Studies, Oslo and Akershus University College of Applied Sciences.
+Anja Aaheim Naper is a PhD Candidate at the Department of Journalism and Media Studies, Oslo Metropolitian University.
 Her PhD project explores Scandinavian media representations of immigrants during the so-called refugee crisis in 2015 / 2016, as well as how Scandinavian journalists cover immigration.
 Previously she has been involved in research projects related to media and climate communication and politicians’ use of social media.
 She is a former journalist, who has worked both in the press and with documentary films.